sisrfeng/coc-wiki/Install-coc.nvim.md

 ## Checkout service state.

-To check out coc service is running, use command `:checkhealth` in neovim (not supported by vim), the output should include:
+To check out coc service is running, use command `:checkhealth` in neovim (not supported by vim), the output looks like:

 <img width="344" alt="screen shot 2018-07-08 at 11 02 23 pm" src="https://user-images.githubusercontent.com/251450/42421117-001a81ee-8303-11e8-929a-91da4ac9feea.png">

-If you want to use old version of node or current environment node have problem with coc.nvim, you can specify `g:coc_node_path` variable to the path of node executable that start service of coc.nvim.
+Use `g:coc_node_path` variable to specify node executable that start service of coc.nvim.

 Another useful command is `:CocInfo`, after service started, you can use it get some useful information about the service.